MYSQL Select without from (values table constructor)

 The following

-statement can thus be implemented as a standard-conforming values without insert:
+select statement can thus be implemented as a standard-conforming values without insert:

 Instead of a non-conforming